flenniken/statictea/docs/vartypes.md

 # newValue

-New dict value from an array of pairs where the pairs are the same type which may be Value type.
+Create a new dict value from an array of pairs where the pairs are the same type which may be Value type.

+Examples:

 ~~~
  let dictValue = newValue([("a", 1), ("b", 2), ("c", 3)])